Tom Ikeda, Executive Director

 Caitlin Oiye Coon, Photo and Document Collections Manager

 Natasha is a historian and writer with a PhD in history from the University of Arizona.
-At Densho, she manages print and digital communications, media and community relations, fundraising, and events.
+She edits and contributes to the Densho blog, manages print and digital communications, media and community relations, and public events.
+She also project manages and co-facilitates Densho’s new anti-racism curriculum initiative.
 A recent transplant to Seattle, she first became intimately familiar with Japanese American incarceration through books like No-No Boy and Citizen 13660 while working at the University of Washington Press.
-At Densho and beyond, her research and writing focuses on the intersections of race, gender, and identity in popular culture.
+At Densho and beyond, her research and writing focuses on historical intersections of race, gender, and identity.

 Nina Wallace, Special Projects Coordinator